vladopajic/go-actor/README.md

 }
 ```

+## Addons
+This section lists addon abstractions for `go-actor`.

+- [super-actor](https://github.com/vladopajic/go-super-actor) is addon abstraction which aims to unify testing actor's and worker's bussines logic.

 ## Contribution

 All contributions are useful, whether it is a simple typo, a more complex change, or just pointing out an issue.
 We welcome any contribution so feel free to open PR or issue.